How to Play

 Once the game is active, open the game page — you'll see your Target card showing their name, avatar, and live distance + compass bearing (e.g. ↗ 34m · NE).
 You must enable location sharing first.
 Your target's position updates every 30 seconds, so keep moving.

 In Weapon Mode: get within your equipped weapon's range and hit Attack.
 The button turns red when you're in range.
 In Camera Mode: get in person with your target, tap the camera icon, point it at their face, and tap Capture.
-The app uses on-device face recognition to verify you're looking at your actual target — no raw photo is sent to the server.
-If verification passes, they're eliminated.
+The app uses on-device face recognition to verify the face matches your target's stored identity — if it doesn't match, the attempt fails.
+No photo is sent to the server.
+This is verified elimination, not an honor system.

 Camera Mode uses face recognition to confirm eliminations — the app needs a reference photo of every player to compare against.
 Before joining a camera-mode game, each player must complete a one-time identity verification on their Account page: take a selfie using the front camera.
 The app extracts a face signature (128 numbers describing your face geometry) and stores it — no raw photo is kept.
 When you go to eliminate someone, the app scans their face live and compares it against their stored signature.
 No match, no kill.